joolof/betadisk/README.md

 There is also the possibility to use the HG approximation by setting the boolean `is_hg` to `True` and providing a value for `ghg`.
 The latter value can be a `float` or a `np.array` with a length equal to `ng`.
 If only a single value is provided, all the different `ng` images will have the same phase function, but if an array is passed, then all the different images will use different phase functions (see the example below).
 If `is_hg` is `True` you can also set `dpi` to `True` to include the Rayleigh scattering term to mimic polarimetric observations.

+As a last remark on the phase function, if `is_hg` is set to `True`, this takes over the values passed in `pfunc`, therefore if you want to use the first approach, you have to make sure that `is_hg = False` (the default value).

 ### A minimal working example

 In the `example` method you can find a minimal working example, quite similar to